 Direct payments cannot generally be used to pay for long term residential care.
-You can, however, purchase short-term respite or replacement care in a care home using a direct payment.
+You can, however, purchase short-term care in a care home, for example as respite care for your carer, using a direct payment.
 The direct payment regulations limit this to four consecutive weeks in a year.